wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 Carry out the plan.

 Some tasks may take longer than expected.
-If it looks like you will only be able to get to a subset of the tasks, talk to your teacher and adjust the plan.
+If it appears you will only be able to get to a subset of the tasks, talk to your teacher and adjust the plan.

 ### Share